BuriXon-code/Termux-WiFi-map/README.md

 ## Configuration & file locations
 - **Cache directory:** `$HOME/.cache/BuriXon-code` (script will create it if missing).
 - **Cache file:** `$HOME/.cache/BuriXon-code/wifi_scan_cache.jsonl` (newline-delimited JSON objects).
-- **Log / output files:** saved to current working directory unless you pass a path as part of `--name`.

 ## Dependencies (full list the script checks)
 The script checks presence of these commands and will abort if any are missing: